 Refin Ground reference for the input signal.
 Out Signal output node.
 Refout Ground reference for the output signal.
-Z0 Characteristic impedance of the transmission line (Ohms).
+Zo Characteristic impedance of the transmission line (ohms).
+Note that the token is zo and not z0.
 TD Propagation time delay of the transmission line (in seconds).
 If physical length (L) is specified, then units for TD are considered in seconds per meter.
 L Physical length of the transmission line, in units of meters.
 Default=1.